The State-Operator Clifford Compatibility: A Real Algebraic Framework for Quantum Information: Introduction

 \section{Introduction}

 Dimensions that are powers of two occupy a privileged position in quantum information, underlying both qubit Hilbert spaces and the representation theory of Clifford (geometric) algebras.
-Clifford algebras have long been used to describe spin, relativistic field theory, and spinors in a coordinate-free language, most notably in Hestenes' spacetime algebra~\cite{Hestenes2015} and Lounesto's classification of spinor fields~\cite{Lounesto2001}.
-The Pauli matrices, which form a basis of the single-qubit operator space and generate all quantum rotations, arise as a matrix representation of (complexified) Clifford algebras.
-Despite this structural correspondence, applications of geometric algebra to $N$-qubit systems remain fragmented.
-Recent work (e.g.\ \cite{Silva2025UnifiedClifford}) and general Clifford analysis establish an isomorphism $ \mathcal{C}\ell(2N,\mathbb{C}) \cong M(2^N,\mathbb{C}), $ but many existing constructions work with a global complex algebra, often using a Witt basis or non-canonical identifications such as $e_1 \leftrightarrow \sigma_x$, $e_2 \leftrightarrow \sigma_y$.
+The Clifford algebra has long been used to describe spin, relativistic field theory, and spinors in a coordinate-free language, most famously by Paul Dirac himself \cite{dirac1928}, and rediscovered in Hestenes' spacetime algebra \cite{Hestenes2015} and Lounesto's classification of spinor fields \cite{Lounesto2001}.
+Despite this fundamental correspondence, the application of geometric algebra to $n$-qubit quantum information science has remained fragmented, due in part to its historically niche and occasionally controversial standing within mathematics and physics.

+Within quantum theory, the Pauli matrices have traditionally been recognized as a matrix representation of the Clifford algebra $\mathcal{C}\ell_{3,0}(\mathbb{R})$.
+Less frequently emphasized is that this mapping introduces representational redundancy, which persists under complexification.
+More recent theoretical work \cite{Silva2025UnifiedClifford, Hrdina2022CliffordQC} and general Clifford analysis confirm the isomorphism between the complex Clifford algebra $\mathcal{C}\ell_{2n,0}(\mathbb{C})$ and the $n$-qubit operator space $M_{2^n}(\mathbb{C})$.
+These approaches typically employ global constructions of the $2n$-dimensional algebra, often using Witt bases or non-canonical identifications such as $e_1 \leftrightarrow \sigma_x$ and $e_2 \leftrightarrow \sigma_y$.
+While convenient in fermionic contexts, such methods rely on a commuting pseudoscalar and a globally complexified algebra that obscures locality and grade decomposition.
+For computational quantum information science, this introduces two key limitations: it separates operator action from the algebraic geometry of states, and obscures the minimal real degrees of freedom underlying stabilizer dynamics.